 Educational Collaborative: A collaborative approved by the Board in accordance with M.G.L. c.
 40, § 4E.
 The terms collaborative, education collaborative, and educational collaborative shall have the same meaning.

+Educational Collaborative Regions: In accordance with section n of M.G.L. c.
+40, § 4E, the Board in consultation with the Massachusetts Organization of Education Collaboratives (MOEC) shall establish no more than 6 regions representing a geographic area of the state.
+These regions will provide for the efficient communication between MOEC, regional and local interests, collaboratives, and the Department.

+Lead Education Collaborative: The Board of Elementary and Secondary Education, in consultation with MOEC, may designate a lead collaborative in each region to provide support for the implementation of initiatives, as applicable.

 Member District: A charter school board or school committee of a city, town, or regional school district that has voted to join an educational collaborative and has been accepted by appropriate votes of the collaborative board of directors, and the member school committees and charter school boards, and approved by the Board.

 Model Agreement: The collaborative agreement developed by the Department, which may be used or adapted by educational collaboratives.

-Non-Member District: A school committee or charter school board that receives services from the educational collaborative but is not a member district.
+Non-Member District: A school committee or charter school board that receives services from the educational collaborative but is not a member of the collaborative.

 Related For-Profit or Non-Profit Organization: Shall have the meaning as defined in M.G.L. c.
 40, § 4E.

+Regional Liaison: One collaborative from each Educational Collaborative Region shall be designated by a majority vote of executive directors of the collaboratives within each region to serve as a Regional Liaison to the Department.
+Representatives of the Regional Liaisons shall provide for the efficient communication, networking, and partnership among MOEC, regional and local interests, collaboratives, and the Department.

 50.03: Department Approval